axibase/atsd/administration/compaction/mssql.md

 ## Overview

-The following tests calculate the amount of disk space required to store 10+ million `time:value` samples in a Microsoft SQL Server 2017 (RC2) 14.0.900.75 database.
+The following tests calculate the amount of disk space required to store 10+ million `time:value` samples in a Microsoft SQL Server 2017 (RTM) - 14.0.1000.169 database.

 ## Results